 have been extremely helpful in identifying disease and illnesses caused

-by rodents.
-Their website contains much fuller information than I can
+Their website contains much more detailed information than I can